Chippewa-Levy-Committee/blog/_posts/2022-10-27-how-the-turf-was-funded.md

 to be able to fund facility improvements from private donations.
-To date, the Chippewa Athletic Boosters have raised \$60,000, which has gone into projects such as repairs to the concession stand and ticket booth at the Doylestown Memorial Park Stadium, a backstop for the new Softball field at the JR/SR High School.
+To date, the Chippewa Athletic Boosters have raised \$60,000, which has gone into projects such as repairs to the concession stand and ticket booth at the Doylestown Memorial Park Stadium as well as a backstop for the new Softball field at the JR/SR High School.
 This doesn't account for time spent by volunteers or in-kind donations for the work invested into the facilities.